Proposing a Self-Supporting Professional Master’s Degree Program

 - Advising system: explain procedures for assigning graduate advisers for students.
-What is the expected faculty to student ration for these activities?
+What is the expected faculty to student ratio for these activities?

 Section 3.
 Projected Need

-Explain each of the following needs and provide statistics or other detailed documentation as appropriate:
+Explain each of the following needs and provide a market study as Appendix A.

 - Volume and quality of student demand for the program.
-Estimate proportion of in-state, out-of-state, and international enrollment.
+Estimate proportion of in-state, out-of-state, and international enrollment and include a description of the expected profile of the target audience (e.g., educational background; work experience).
 Explain how steady-state enrollment targets were derived from student demand assessment based on market study.
-(The market study and any other student demand assessment tool should be provided as an Appendix).

 - Opportunities for placement of graduates.
 (It is essential to provide detailed and convincing evidence of job market needs, especially if the proposed graduate field is well represented among UC campuses and independent peer institutions.
 If other UC campuses already offer programs in the field, what are their placement records in recent years?
 What recent job listings, employer surveys, assessments of future job growth, etc., can be provided to demonstrate a strong market for graduates of this program, or for graduates of specialty areas that will be the focus of the program?
 If enrollment will be heavily international, are international graduates expected to seek employment in the U.S. or to work abroad?)